Neo1289/New-adventure-game/README.md

 - fix the enter the room question logic
 - built a general animated sprite to use for all animated character
 - use a generator for the bats creation
+- create a general function for mapping to be imported whne needed